World Pet Obesity · Dog & Cat Clinical Assessment Tool

 Pair body condition with muscle condition

-Body Condition Score estimates adiposity; it does not assess skeletal muscle mass.
+Body Condition Score (BCS) estimates adiposity; it does not assess skeletal muscle mass.
 A patient may have a high body condition score and still have clinically meaningful muscle loss.
-Recording Body Condition Score together with Muscle Condition Score provides a more complete assessment of nutritional, functional, and metabolic status.
+Recording Body Condition Score together with Muscle Condition Score (MCS) provides a more complete assessment of nutritional, functional, and metabolic status.

 The Assessment Regions